tramitit/guides/en/portugal/change_of_address_on_residence_permit.md

 categories:
 - Portugal
 date: '2024-06-07'
-description: Learn how to update your residential address in Portugal Residence Permit records using the Citizen's Portal.
-Keep it current to avoid legal complications.
+description: Learn how to update your residential address on your Portugal Residence Permit quickly and easily.
+Follow our step-by-step guide to stay compliant.
 draft: false
-meta_title: Update Portugal Residence Permit Address Procedure
+meta_title: How to Update Your Address on Portuguese Residence Permit
-title: Update Portugal Residence Permit Address Procedure
+title: How to Update Your Address on Portuguese Residence Permit
 translationKey: portugal-change_of_address_on_residence_permit
 ---

 ## Description
 ### What is it?